chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/monstrosity/androsphinx.md

 aliases: ["Androsphinx"]
 ---
 # Androsphinx
 *Source: Monster Manual p.
-281. Available in the SRD.*
+281, Mythic Odysseys of Theros.
+Available in the SRD.*

 An androsphinx bears the head of a humanoid male on its lion's body.
 Outwardly gruff and downcast, it often begins conversations with insults or negative observations.
 Beneath this gruff exterior, however, an androsphinx has a noble heart.
 It has no wish to lie or deceive, but it doesn't give away information readily, choosing its words as wisely as it guards its secrets.